 This deliverable identifies and analyses possible barriers affecting the decarbonisation of the steel industry.
-It also provides a preliminary identification of regulatory/policy issues.
-The following barriers were identified and grouped into four categories: technical barriers, organisational barriers, regulatory/societal barriers and financial barriers.
+The identified barriers were grouped into four categories: technical barriers, organisational barriers, regulatory/societal barriers and financial barriers.
+Consequently, this deliverable also provides a preliminary identification of regulatory/policy issues.

-Within this report, the definition, background and potential influence of these barriers are explained and discussed, distinguishing different technologies and different stages of their development until final industrial deployment.
-The results of a related stakeholder consultation, aimed at steel producers covering more than 80% of the CO2 emissions of the European steel industry, were used to determine their view with respect to the assessment of the barriers.
+Following a general collection and assessment of relevant decarbonisation barriers, these were validated, evaluated and prioritised within a related stakeholder consultation, targetting steel producers covering more than 80% of the CO2 emissions of the European steel industry.

-The results of the stakeholder consultation were evaluated to identify and prioritise the most severe barriers.
-The stakeholders clearly rated the financial barriers as the most severe barriers to decarbonisation, in particular: the necessary investments for industrial deployment and demonstration plants; the increase of OPEX; the unknown market conditions for clean steel; the limited access to funding; and local taxes and fees.
-Apart from the financial aspects, the availability of renewable energy and the emission-related legislation were rated as severe barriers, in particular in the long term.
-This gives clear indications for the impact assessments carried out in work package 3 of the Green Steel for Europe project.
+In this consultation process, it was confirmed that the stakeholders clearly rated the financial barriers as the most severe barriers to decarbonisation.
+The necessary investments for industrial deployment and demonstration plants, the increase of OPEX; the unknown market conditions for clean steel, the limited access to funding and local taxes and fees are directly hindering the decarbonisation process.
+As a conclusion, solutions or remedies against these financial barriers need to be addressed on a policy level.

+Besides financial aspects, the availability of renewable energy and the emission-related legislation were rated as severe barriers by the consulted stakeholders, particularly in the long term perspective.
+These barriers are also directly subject to policy decisions, both on member state and European levels.

+Concluding the conducted assessments of possible decarbonisation barriers and their prioritisation by stakeholders of the iron and steel industry, there is a strong demand for policy adjustments to minimise these barriers.
+This gives clear indications for the impact assessment carried out in work package 3 of the Green Steel for Europe project.